-The Tribal Election Commission shall have the sole responsibility and explicit authority to conduct any recount.
+responsibility and explicit authority to conduct any recount.
 Only candidates for office may ask for a recount.
-A candidate requesting a recount shall petition the chairman of the Tribal Election Commission.
-A non-refundable fee of \$500 per polling location will be charged the candidate requesting the recount.
-A non-refundable fee of \$500 will be charged for absentee ballots recount.
-The time limit for filing for a recount shall be from the first working day following the posting of the election results and shall continue for five (5) working days.
-Persons working on recounts will be appointed by the Tribal Election Commission.
+A candidate requesting a recount shall petition the chairman of the Tribal Election Committee Commission.
+A deposit of \$150 non-refundable fee of \$500 per polling location will be charged the candidate requesting the recount.
+A deposit of \$500 non-refundable fee of \$500 will be charged for absentee ballots recount.
+The time limit for filing for a recount shall be from the first working day following the certification of the election results and shall continue for five (5) working days.
+Persons working on recounts will be appointed by the Tribal Election Committee Commission.
+Tribal employees will not be used for recounts.
 Recounts shall be conducted in the presence of the Judicial Appeals Tribunal.
 No tribal employees or tribal officials will be used for recounts.

-The actual recount of ballots shall be conducted by the The recount shall be conducted in Tribal Election Commission. the Tribal Council chambers or other appropriate facilities as determined by the tribal election commission and it shall be the Judicial Appeals Tribunal to attend and, duty of the conjunction with said Tribal Election Commission, conduct such recount.
-It shall be the exclusive and sole duty of said Judicial Appeals Tribunal to hear evidence as to whether the ballots have been preserved in the manner and by the officers prescribed by law, and as to whether they are the identical ballots cast by the voters, and that they have not been exposed to the reach of unauthorized persons, as to afford a reasonable opportunity for their having been changed or tampered with.
-The judgment of said Court upon such question shall be final and conclusive.
+The actual recount of ballots shall be conducted by the Tribal Election Commission.
+The recount shall be conducted in the Tribal Council chambers or other appropriate facilities as determined by the tribal election commission and it shall be the duty of the Judicial Appeals Tribunal to attend and, conjunction with said Tribal Election Commission, conduct such recount.
+It shall be the exclusive and sole duty of said Judicial Appeals Tribunal to hear evidence as to whether the ballots have been preserved in the manner and by the officers prescribed by law, and as to whether they are the identical ballots cast by the voters, and that they have not been exposed to the reach of unauthorized persons, as to afford a reasonable opportunity for their having been changed or tampered with. judgment of said Court upon such question shall be final conclusive.
 If the Court cannot determine that the ballots have been properly preserved, then no recount shall be conducted.
-If the judgment of the Court is that the ballots have been properly preserved, then the actual, physical recount of the ballots shall be conducted immediately thereafter under the exclusive supervision of the Tribal Election Commission.
+If the judgment of the Court is that the ballots have been properly preserved, then the actual, physical recount of the ballots shall conducted immediately thereafter under the exclusive supervision of the Tribal Election Commission.
 Once the actual physical recount is commenced under the supervision of the Tribal Election Commission, the Judicial Appeals Tribunal will limit its role to answering questions which arise concerning tribal law and insure that tribal law is followed.